Iran, big powers agree - to keep talking

 Calling Saturday's talks "constructive and useful", Ashton said: "We want now to move to a sustained process of dialogue."

 The meeting in Baghdad, a rare friendly venue for Iranians in the Arab world, would be part of a "step-by-step" approach.
-Junior officials would meet again before May 23, she said.
+Junior officials would meet again before May 23, she added.

-One senior diplomat present in Istanbul said agreeing to Iran's request for a meeting in troubled Iraq showed commitment by the negotiators - "Baghdad was a test.
-They are saying: ‘If you really want to talk to us, then come and talk to us'."

-Sidestepping questions of how long talks could continue before impatient Western powers, or Israel, might cut them short by force, the envoy said: "I would much rather spend a long day in Istanbul than be picking up the pieces at the end of a war."

-Chief Iranian negotiator Saeed Jalili made clear that Iran had no intention of accepting a key demand, that it halt plants which enrich uranium to 20 percent fissile material - far beyond the quality needed to generate the electricity which it says the oil-rich country requires to develop economic prosperity.
+Chief Iranian negotiator Saeed Jalili, however, made clear that Iran had no intention of stopping its plants that enrich uranium to contain 20 percent of fissile material - much higher than the quality needed to generate electricity, but which Tehran says is for medical and other uses, not for warheads.

-In that time, the West has imposed new crippling economic sanctions while Iran, watching its key regional ally Syria collapse into internal strife, has threatened to blockade oil tankers.
-Israel, fearful a nuclear Iran would jeopardise its very survival, has been planning possible "pre-emptive" strikes.
+In that time, the West has imposed crippling, new economic sanctions while Iran, watching its key regional ally Syria collapse into internal strife, has threatened to blockade oil tankers.
+And Israel, fearful a nuclear Iran would jeopardize its very survival, has planned for possible "pre-emptive" strikes.

 One diplomat from the six said Iran's willingness to at least discuss its nuclear programme marked a shift away from the stalemate which marked previous meetings early last year: "We spent the whole day discussing the nuclear issue."

-Before, when Westerners raised allegations of a secret weapons programme, "they would have walked away", the envoy said, adding negotiators were not "overly optimistic" but saying there was a "seriousness to discuss the nuclear issue".
+Before, when Westerners raised allegations of a secret weapons programme, "they would have walked away", the envoy said, adding negotiators were not "overly optimistic" but saying: "There is a seriousness to discuss the nuclear issue."

-Deputy Foreign Minister Sergei Ryabkov, leading the Russian delegation, told Interfax news agency: "The atmosphere is constructive, the conversation is businesslike."

 Referring to Iran's rights under the Non-Proliferation Treaty (NPT) on nuclear weapons, Jalili told a news conference: